momenelbarrawy/momenelbarrawy.github.io/content/Neural Networks Bootcamp/The Rise of Deep Learning.md

 ---
-title: The Essence of Neural Networks
+title: The Rise of Deep Learning
 tags:
   - NeuralNetwork
 draft: true